 If you filed your previous year’s taxes with the help of a CPA, they should also be able to send you estimates for this year’s payments.
 And if you’re paying estimated quarterly taxes for the first time, it can’t hurt to run your numbers by a CPA before submitting.

-Once you’ve got the rest of this down, submitting your payment to the IRS is a breeze: just fill out form 1040-ES and mail it along with a check to the IRS office closest to you.
+Submitting your payment to the IRS is a breeze: just fill out form 1040-ES and mail it along with a check or money order to the IRS office closest to you.

-Alternatively, you can pay online or by phone via the IRS Payments Gateway.
+You can also pay by credit card online or by phone via the IRS Payments Gateway.

 For corporations, payments must be filed through the Electronic Federal Tax Payment System.